rezaep/Rock-Scissors-Paper/README.md

 ```
 Java Development Kit (JDK 8+)
 Maven
-Docker (if you want to run project using Docker image)
+Docker (if you want to run the project using Docker image)
 ```

 ### Installing